nowshad-hasan/interview-preparation/syllabus/Java Topics.md

 - What is memory leak?
 How does it happen?
 What is its solution?
 - Class loading, class object
 - Bytecode, bytecode instruction
+- What is JIT compiler?
+How does it work better in JVM?

 ### Threading